How to take sharp photos in low light

-Bear in mind that when you are viewing your scene with live view, rather than through the viewfinder, your camera won’t be well supported, as your arms will be outstretched.
-This will result in camera shake in your image, so a tripod is essential.
+Bear in mind that, when you view the scene with live view rather than through the viewfinder, your camera won’t be well supported, as your arms will be outstretched.
+This could result in camera shake in your image, so a tripod is essential.

-What would you shoot using live view for focusing in low light?
+What would you photograph using live view for sharp photos in low light?
 Light trails from cars.

 5. Back button focus

-If you can lock focus using the tips above, back button focus is a good option for low light photography.
+If you can lock focus in low light using the tips above, back button focus is a good option for sharp photos in low light photography.

 Once focus is locked, simply depress the shutter to take the shot.
 Without back button focus, you run the risk of your camera trying to refocus before you depress the shutter.